pglevy/sms-com/5ws.md

 ## Who - 10 years old and up

  - Who wants to learn how to play any popular songs they love on the piano.
- - Who wants to learn to be a solo pianist siner accompanist, o ot.
+ - Who wants to learn to be a solo pianist, singer accompanist, or both.
-  Who wants to play and sing at the same time.
+ - Who wants to play and sing at the same time.
  - Who wants to learn to play by ear.
  - Have a goal in mind, great attitude, and big smile.
  - Not afraid to be creative & try new things.